philippinespire/2022_PIRE_omics_workshop/README.md

 git add ./*
 git commit -m "" #in "" write a short message describing what you did git push -u

-chmod -R 770 * #gives everyone access to your files
 ```

 This code has also been compiled into the script [`runGIT.bash`](https://github.com/philippinespire/2022_PIRE_omics_workshop/blob/main/runGIT.bash).
 Thus, you can just run this script BEFORE and AFTER you do anything in your workshop directory.
 Copy this to your workshop dir if you would like to run it: